Immigration

 “Four of us left swimming, but three arrived”

 Mohamed Zaidan arrived in Spain when he was still a child.
-At fourteen, he entered the minor protection system in Ceuta.
+At fourteen, he entered the child protection system in Ceuta.
 When he turned eighteen, they kicked him out.
 He had papers, but he couldn't work.
 He ended up on the street.
-A study by the Arrels Foundation, with data from 2023, reveals that at least 34% of young people between 18 and 29 years old who live on the street have previously been in a supervised minor center.
+A study by the Arrels Foundation, with data from 2023, reveals that at least 34% of young people between 18 and 29 years old who live on the street have previously been in a supervised care center.

 This report has been awarded the Montserrat Roig Prize for the promotion of research in the field of social rights and social action in Barcelona